donghyunSon8190/5gc/src/lte/doc/source/lte-user.rst

 you changed the default to ``RLC_AM_ALWAYS``, it won't be touched).

-It is to be noted that the ``NgcHelper`` will also automatically create the PGW node and configure it so that it can properly handle traffic from/to the LTE radio access network.
-Still, you need to add some explicit code to connect the PGW to other IPv4 networks (e.g., the internet).
-Here is a very simple example about how to connect a single remote host to the PGW via a point-to-point link::
+It is to be noted that the ``NgcHelper`` will also automatically create the UPF node and configure it so that it can properly handle traffic from/to the LTE radio access network.
+Still, you need to add some explicit code to connect the UPF to other IPv4 networks (e.g., the internet).
+Here is a very simple example about how to connect a single remote host to the UPF via a point-to-point link::

-  Ptr<Node> pgw = ngcHelper->GetPgwNode ();
+  Ptr<Node> upf = ngcHelper->GetUpfNode ();

    // Create a single RemoteHost
   NodeContainer remoteHostContainer;